 Validate that the Block associated with the TN contained in the Subscription Version(s), exists in the NPAC SMS.

-Send queries of Block(s) AND TN Range or TN Range with Activation Timestamp, to Local SMSs that are accepting downloads for the given NPA-NXX.
+Send queries of Block(s) AND TN Range, to Local SMSs that are accepting downloads for the given NPA-NXX.

 Process Local SMS responses for the Block(s) by doing a comparison.
 If a discrepancy exists, the NPAC SMS data is considered “correct”, and a correction should be sent to the Local SMS.